 \subsection{Self-Consistency Tests}

-We investigated the three self-consistency tests developed by \cite{Song2020} over images data sets using all the estimators previously described, except $I_{NJEE}$ (for dimension constraints).
+To demonstrate the utility of $f$-DIME in non-Gaussian scenarios, we investigated the three self-consistency tests developed by \cite{Song2020} over images datasets using all the estimators previously described, except $I_{NJEE}$ (for dimension constraints).
 The $f$-DIME estimators satisfy two out of the three tests, as discriminative approaches tend to be less precise when the MI is high, in accordance with \cite{Song2020}.
-Due to space limitations, we report the description of tests and results in Sec. \ref{sec:appendix_experiment_details} of the Appendix.
+We report the description of tests and results in Appendix \ref{sec:appendix_experiment_details}.